alexmanrique/jekyll-now/_posts/2017-12-02-tips-to-understand-code.md

 6 - Check commit history
 ----------------------------------------------------
 You can see the commits of a class and check the differences of a previous commit, or read the commit description to get more information of the code that has been written.
 In the commits you can find mercurial/git users that have committed those changes and is possible that you can contact them to get more information about a particular part of the code.
-They can provide you with useful information like documentation, powerpoint or just a short talk of the project and they can give you more context about it.
+They can provide you with useful information like documentation, powerpoint or just a short talk of the project that can give you more context about it.

 7 - Look for the Jira ticket
 -----------------------------------------------------